Child physical abuseBattered child syndrome; Physical abuse - children

 Learn about the signs of child abuse.
 Recognize when a child might be abused.
 Get early help for abused children.

-If you think a child is being abused, contact a health care provider, the police, or child protective services in your city, country or state.
+If you think a child is being abused, contact a health care provider, the police, or child protective services in your city, county or state.

 - Call 911 for any child in immediate danger because of abuse or neglect.